kurtekat/shaiya-episode-6/sdev/README.md

 The ability value is expected to be greater than 100.
 The library will divide the ability value by 100.

+### 0x511

+Expect to see packet underflow errors in the client log file.
+The reason is because the EP5 `0x511` packet contains 20 bytes, and EP6 clients expect to receive 21 bytes because they added the `ToggleType` field.

+There are 25 references in ps_game, and sadly, the solution is not as simple as changing the packet length argument.

 ## Chaotic Squares

 The library expects **ChaoticSquare.ini** to be in the **PSM_Client/Bin/Data** directory.

 ### Fortune Money

 The default value is `100'000'000`.
 The value should be nonzero and evenly divisible by 100.
-The chance of successful synthesis will be increased by 1 percent per the whole value given (can be fractional) and will be limited to 5 percent.
+The chance of success will be increased by 1 percent per the whole value given (can be fractional) and will be limited to 5 percent.

 ### Crafting Hammers

-The **ReqVg** value is the success rate.
+The **ReqVg** value is the added chance of success.
 The library will multiply the value by 100.

 | ItemId | Effect | ReqVg |
 |--------|--------|-------|